 If you are like me, you don’t want your car to break down in any season, but especially during the winter!
-Get a head start to the season by ensuring your vehicle is performing it’s best.
-You should visit your local mechanic for a tune up and other maintenance.
+Get a head start to the season by ensuring your vehicle is performing its best.
+You should visit your local mechanic for a tune-up and other maintenance.
 But there are some things that you can and should be able to check and fix on your own.
-You CAN do it — here’s how!
+You CAN do your own car care — here’s how!

 Inspect the following items:

 - Battery Cable & Terminals

 - Air Filter

 - Cabin Air